Imperfect vs Preterite Tense - Which To Use & When

 Preterite Endings For ‘-er’ and ‘-ir’ Verbs

-As above, again using the example Beber or to drink, you simply swap out the regular infinitive ending for the appropriate Preterite one:
+As above, again using the examples beber ("to drink") and vivir ("to live"), you simply swap out the regular infinitive ending for the appropriate preterite one:

 Irregular Verbs In The Preterite Tense

 Despite the fact that Spanish is an easy language to learn quickly, it does have its hurdles.